Torn disc exercises

-With a torn disc, simple activities can become significantly more difficult, and the idea of exercising can become incomprehensible.
-However, it’s exceptionally important to maintain a healthy weight with a torn disc since extra body weight can exacerbate symptoms of the condition.
-Along with a healthy diet, exercising helps you achieve this goal.
+With a torn disc, simple activities can become significantly more difficult and the idea of exercising can become incomprehensible.
+However, it’s exceptionally important to maintain a healthy weight with a torn disc since extra body weight can worsen symptoms of the condition.
+Along with a healthy diet, the following exercises described in this article can help you achieve this goal.

-- Strength training — Depending on where your torn disc is located, you might be able to continue strength training.
-Even in a limited capacity, this activity is exceptionally helpful because it increases the amount of calories you burn daily even while at rest.
+- Strength training.
+Depending on where your torn disc is located, you might be able to continue strength training.
+Even in a limited capacity, this activity is exceptionally helpful because it increases the number of calories you burn daily even while at rest.
 Plus, strengthening your core muscles reduces the strain on your spine and can help it recover.

-- Swimming — Lack of impact often makes this exercise a perfect fit for a patient with a torn disc, since it eliminates the jarring and compression of the spine that occurs with high-impact sports such as running.
+- Swimming.
+Lack of impact often makes this exercise a perfect fit for a patient with a torn disc, since it eliminates the impact and compression of the spine that occurs with high-impact sports, such as football or hockey.
 In fact, swimming can burn hundreds of calories per hour and help you build lean muscle mass.

 - Walking.
 Whether it’s exercising the dog or just taking a leisurely stroll around the neighborhood, walking makes a great activity for a person with a torn disc because it is not as hard on the body but allows you to work your heart and burn calories.